adamfowleruk/mljs/webserver/README.md

 # Running your application

 The MLJS Web Server package you are currently look at was built so you could quickly get started with a MarkLogic REST application.
-In order to do this you need to follow the below instructions:-
+In order to do this you need to follow the below instructions.

+Note all instructions assume you have downloaded an MLJS Web Server app - so all the files and paths are relative to the folder containing this README file.

+## Install Node.js

+*WARNING*: Ensure you have Node.js set up and installed.

+- On Windows, go to http://nodejs.org/download/ and install Node.js
+- On Mac, either do brew install node OR download from the above link
+- On Linux, either do yum install node OR download from the above link

+This will give you the runtime files and the npm utility for installing modules.

 ## Install MLJS